Fletcher Allen, a Vermont university hospital and medical center, serves all of

 - Are taking any medicines.
 If you take medicines every day, ask your doctor whether you should take these medicines on the day of the lumbar puncture.

 - Are allergic to any medicines, such as those used to numb the skin (anesthetics).

 - Have had bleeding problems or take blood-thinners, such as aspirin, warfarin (Coumadin), or clopidogrel (Plavix).

 - Take any herbal remedies.
 Some of these remedies may thin the blood.

 You will empty your bladder before the procedure.

-For a lumbar puncture, you will be asked to sign a consent form.
 Talk to your doctor about any concerns you have regarding the need for the procedure, its risks, how it will be done, or what the results will mean.
-This procedure is often done in an emergency situation.
-If you are scheduled to have this procedure, you can understand the importance of it by filling out the medical test information form (What is a PDF document?).
+To help you understand the importance of this test, fill out the medical test information form (What is a PDF document?).